 In addition, if your flight was cancelled with less than 2 weeks until you were due to depart you could be entitled to up to £520 per person or €600 in the EU.

 We should make you aware of one exception which can affect Oslo Airport flight cancellations though: extraordinary circumstances.
 This clause excuses airlines paying compensation when flights are cancelled due to circumstances beyond their control.
-Things like bad weather, incidents at Oslo Airport, and strikes by
+Things like bad weather, incidents at Oslo Airport, and strikes by airport staff would all be considered extraordinary circumstances and passengers won't receive compensation for the resulting cancellations.

 The simplest way to find out if you're owed flight compensation is to enter your flight details into our free compensation check tool.
 You can also read our comprehensive guide to flight cancellation compensation.